-- Susan provided an overview of the code amendment process and explained the focus on singlefamily development and design standards. - Marcy gave an overview of national trends in household size, and the impacts on the housing market of the current recession, the baby boomer generation, and immigrants and their families. - Marcy also provided a quick explanation of the prototypes for single family development in Milwaukie.
+- Susan provided an overview of the Residential Development Standards project and explained the meeting's focus on single-family development and design standards - Marcy gave an overview of national trends in household size, and the impacts on the housing market of the current recession, the baby boomer generation, and immigrants and their families. - Marcy also provided a quick explanation of the prototypes for single family development in Milwaukie.
 She explained that the focus of this discussion is on infill development and compatibility solutions such as requiring transitions, limiting scale, using gradients, or a combination of all these elements.